 Digging in dry sand with a clam gun or tube

 Step one: Place the clam gun so that it is off-center of the show with extra room on the ocean side.
-Razor clam shows are typically not directly above where the clam is but are angled slightly towards the ocean.
+Razor clam shows are typically not directly above the clam.
+The clam will be angled slightly toward the ocean, away from the show.

 Step two: With the air hole on the clam gun open, drive the gun straight down.